Bullying Prevention and Help

 If the bullying and mean behavior continues after your student or you have reported it, we recommend that ask to meet with the teacher.
 If this meeting discussion does not result in the needed support for your student, you can request a meeting with the principal.

 We recommend that you keep notes on any communication you have with an administrator or school personnel.
 If possible, send the school a follow-up communication after each meeting.
-We advise you keep copies of the written correspondence to track the steps you’ve taken to address the issue.
+We advise you to keep copies of the written correspondence to track the steps you have taken to address the issue.

 There are many ways to have a successful meeting.
 In the section that follows, we include a sample outline for an effective meeting.
-It will help you to: build rapport with school personnel; share your concerns; ask questions about the school’s bullying prohibition and intervention policy and practices; and develop a plan to stop the bullying and ensure that your child is safe and supported in school.
+Having an agenda will help you: build rapport with school personnel; share your concerns; ask questions about the school’s bullying prohibition and intervention policy and practices; and develop a plan to stop the bullying and ensure that your child is safe and supported in school.

 These meetings, as noted above, can be challenging, so it can be helpful to take a little time to get to know the participants to both learn their role in the school or family, and on a small, personal level.